newrelic/centurion/README.md

 ### Container Names

 This is the name that shows up in the `docker ps` output.
 It's the name of the container, not the hostname inside the container.
+By default the container will be named using the name of the project as the base of the name.

-If you want to name your container, use the `name` setting.
-The actual name for the created container will have a random hex string appended, to avoid name conflicts when you repeatedly deploy an image:
+If you want to name your container something other than the project name, use the `name` setting.
+The actual name for the created container will have a random hex string appended, to avoid name conflicts when you repeatedly deploy a project:

 ```ruby
   task :common do
     set :name, 'backend'